More Mueller mania

 We know Paul Manafort, former Trump campaign chair, has been indicted on 32 counts, including conspiracy and money laundering.
 We know he made millions off shady Russians and changed the Republican platform to the benefit of Russia.

 Last year, however, Byron York reported “What really happened with the GOP platform and Russia.”
 Byron took a look and concluded: “In fact, an already-tough portion of the Republican platform dealing with Russia was strengthened, not weakened, at the GOP convention.”
 If York is right, Allen and Vandehei are wrong, and in their very first point.
 The rest is argumentative, sloppy, and lame.
-The “known knowns” turn out to be tendentious propositions subject to contrary interpretations of Given the prominence of Allen and Vandehei, it is an almost shockingly crappy piece of work.
+The “known knowns” turn out to be tendentious propositions subject to contrary interpretations.
+Given the prominence of Allen and Vandehei, it is an almost shockingly crappy piece of work.